Accreditation

 The Rome Police Department began the process to achieve New York State Accreditation in 1990.
 On September 23, 24, and 25, 2003, an Accreditation Assessment was conducted for the City of Rome Police Department.
 It was unanimously recommended that the Department be favorably considered for accreditation.
 On December 16, 2003, a formal ceremony was held at Rome City Hall where New York State Division of Criminal Justice Services Deputy Director James R. DeLapp presented the Rome Police Department with an official Certificate of Accreditation.

-Det.
-Silverman, the Program Manager, along with Lt.
-Josef Hall oversee the maintenance and updating of the file folders, which is performed on a continual, on-going basis.
+Currently, Program Manager, Lt.
+Josef Hall, along with Det.
+Silverman oversee the maintenance and updating of the file folders, which is performed on a continual, on-going basis.
 When new policies are developed or existing policies are amended, the Program Manager ensures that the policy meets program requirements and accreditation standards.
 The Program Manager ensures that the Chief of Police approves such changes.

 It is anticipated that the Accreditation Program will continue to grow and have an even greater impact in the years ahead.